evafu/individual_website/content/blogs/blog3.md

 title: Relax life in Shanghai, China
 ---

-Shanghai not only contains modern skyscraper, but also such a peace place in Jingan District.
+Shanghai not only contains modern skyscraper, but also has such a peace place in Jingan District.